EmmaOosterveld/FLOOD/README.md

 3. Notebooks (python notebook to be used to run the models for training and testing)
 	a.
 CNN
 	b.
 GNN - GNN_model.py and GNN_preprocessing.py

+Note that if you run the Notebooks you get a new, slightly different, best model than the model stored in the 'Models' folder.